jimkring/Nuitka-Python/PCbuild/readme.txt

 Building Python using Microsoft Visual C++
 ------------------------------------------

-This directory is used to build CPython for Microsoft Windows on 32- and 64- bit platforms.
-Using this directory requires an installation of Microsoft Visual Studio (MSVC) with the *Python workload* and its optional *Python native development* component selected.
+This directory is used to build Nuitka-Python for Microsoft Windows NT version 6.0 or higher (Windows Vista, Windows Server 2008, or later) on 32 and 64 bit platforms.
+Using this directory requires an installation of Microsoft Visual Studio 2017 (MSVC 14.1) with the *Python workload* and its optional *Python native development* component selected.
+(For command-line builds, Visual Studio 2015 may also be used.)

 Building from the command line is recommended in order to obtain any external dependencies.
 To build, simply run the "build.bat" script without